ExHammer/hammer/doc_src/Frontpage.md

 To get started with Hammer, read the [Tutorial](/hammer/tutorial.html).

+See the [Hammer.Application module](/hammer/Hammer.Application.html) for full
+documentation of configuration options.

 A primary goal of the Hammer project is to make it easy to implement new storage backends.
 See the [documentation on creating backends](/hammer/creatingbackends.html) for more details.